-The rules for excluding stock from waterways
+Rules for excluding stock from waterways

-Under the nationwide stock exclusion rules
+Under New Zealand's nationwide stock exclusion rules:

 Key dates to exclude stock